reeshuffled/reeshuffled.github.io/_posts/2023-10-16-Do-I-Use-My-Degrees?.md

 ---
-layout: writing
+layout: article
-categories: Writing
+categories: Articles
-tags: "College"
+tags: ["College"]
 title: "Do I Use My Degrees?"
-permalink: /writing/using-my-degrees
+slug: using-my-degrees
 description: "A reflection on whether or not my fields of study were \"useful\" and if I regret them."
 started_at: "2023-08-18 23:15:00"
 ---